UOA-CS732-SE750-Students-2024/project-group-golden-giraffes/README.md

 ### Placing pixels

 > [!NOTE]
-> Pixel placement is only enabled for canvases that are part of an ongoing Project Blurple event.
-Once that year’s Project Blurple ends, the canvas is locked.
+> Pixel placement is only enabled for active canvases that are part of an ongoing event.
+Once that event ends, the canvas is locked.

 - **Sign in with Discord.** Anyone can view canvases (no account needed), but you’ll need to sign with Discord to place pixels.
 (You can also sign out.)
 - **View colour palette.** As you switch between events, see the colours which were/are allowed on that canvas.